NativeScript/docs/content/guide/core/connectivity.md

 }
 ```

-Conditional behavior can also easily be added for certian types of connections using the `Connectivity.connectionType` enum.
+Conditional behavior can easily be added for certain types of connections using the `Connectivity.connectionType` enum.

 ```ts
 if (connectionType === Connectivity.connectionType.wifi || connectionType === Connectivity.connectionType.ethernet) {